Importance of Fc-mediated functions of anti-HIV-1 broadly neutralizing antibodies

 As well as the Fc-dependent functions of BnAbs reviewed above, it is important to highlight additional functional roles of the antibody Fc that might be of significance for BnAb-conferred protection from HIV-1.
 For instance, interaction of antibody Fc with the neonatal FcR (FcRn) is important for extending antibody half-life, as well as localizing and sustaining antibody to mucosal sites of HIV-1 exposure .
 Lastly, an understudied Fc-FcR interaction is that between antibodies and the inhibitory FcγRIIb.
 Interaction of immune complexes formed by live-attenuated SIV vaccine-induced antibodies with FcγRIIb expressed in the epithelium associates with live-attenuated vaccine-conferred protection from infection .
 It is thought that this interaction prevents/diminishes the recruitment of target cells for SIV infection to the site of exposure.
 The importance of FcγRIIb for BnAb conferred protection from mucosal viral challenges in macaques has not yet been investigated.

-Role for Fc-dependent BnAb functions for protection from cell free virus in vivo
+Role of Fc-dependent functions in efficacy of BnAbs against cell free virus in vivo

 Hessell et al. initially evaluated the involvement of non-neutralizing Fc-dependent functions in BnAb conferred protection from in vivo cell free virus challenge .
 For this purpose the authors utilized a previously developed panel of variants of the CD4 binding site BnAb, b12 .
 These variants included the b12 wild type (b12 WT), a version mutated to diminish FcγR and complement binding (b12 LALA), and a version only exhibiting diminished complement binding (b12 KA).
 Each of these b12 variants, or human IgG1 isotype control, were passively administered intravenously to rhesus macaques prior to vaginal challenge with high-dose cell free SHIVSF162P3.
 While all four animals receiving the isotype control were infected following challenge, animals receiving b12 WT and b12 KA exhibited similar robust levels of protection from infection (i.e. 8/9 animals protected in each group).
 Animals receiving the b12 LALA were less likely to be protected from challenge than animals receiving the b12 WT or b12 KA antibodies (i.e. 5/9 animals protected).
 These results imply that neutralization is often sufficient for protection from cell free virus challenge, but protection is optimized if BnAbs can trigger additional non-neutralizing effector cell functions through effector cells expressing FcγRs.